 - Add a little gentle humor, but not too much.
 “Don’t hesitate to let me know if you need more time to catch up following your bereavement leave.
 The team and I can get together and allocate files to the newbies if need be, haha.
 It’ll be a good experience for them.”

 What can I say instead of “sympathy”?

-A “sympathy message” simply means “an expression of comfort in time of grief.”
+A “sympathy message” simply means “an expression of comfort in a time of sorrow.”

 So synonyms for “sympathy” or “my sympathies” would include:

 - My condolences

 - My sincere condolence

 - My warmest regards

 - My thoughts and prayers are with you